Quality Literature for Church, School, & Community

 "Thoburn has composed anthems for a variety of voice parts published by several different companies.
 You should carefully consider anything you see with his name on it."
 Dr. Robert P. Anderson in Worship Arts.

-"...a beautiful setting of [an] immortal poem... offering a refreshingly different perspective that heightens the text's meaning...
-A wonderful piece to add to your church, community, or college choir's repertoire."
+"...a beautiful setting of [an] immortal poem... offering a refreshingly different perspective that heightens the text's meaning... a wonderful piece to add to your church, community, or college choir's repertoire."
 J.D.
 Watson, Choral Journal review of "Christ is Arisen" for SATB (Augsburg-Fortress) and SSAA (Lawson-Gould).

-it to music in a wonderful way."
+“Composer Thoburn has selected a 17th century text...and sensitively wedded it to music in a wonderful way."
 William Lock review in the National Association of Church Musicians Journal of "The Starry Stranger" (Mark Foster).

-This "lyric arrangement... well written, easily accessible,... [with] a rich texture... will appeal to a wide range of audiences [and] please both young and old."
+A "lyric arrangement... well written, easily accessible,... [with] a rich texture... will appeal to a wide range of audiences [and] please both young and old."
 Ted Totorica, Choral Journal review of SSA setting of Scarborough Fair (Mark Foster).

 "A good example of how one should edit classical masterworks for alternative performing forces.
 Editorial practices are clearly described, and when re-composition occurs, it remains true to the composer's original intent.
 I heartily, highly recommend these two new editions."
 Sharon Hanson, Choral Journal review of Welcome Sweet Pleasure and Flow Not So Fast, Ye Fountains, SSAB editions for Middle and High School ensembles, issued by CCP-Belwin /Warner-Chapell.